walles/headsetharry/README.md

 by clicking the (very small) `API Key` and `Build Secret` links.

 # TODO Before Installing on Johan's Phone
-* Listen for incoming SMS messages
+* Use an appropriate TTS engine / voice for reading the incoming SMS
+* When a message arrives, determine what language to use for reading it
 * When a message comes in, ignore it unless sound is being routed through a headset
 * When a message comes in, ignore it if a phone call is in progress
 * Inventory available voices on the system to determine which languages to support
-* When a message arrives, determine what language to use for reading it
-* Use an appropriate TTS engine / voice for reading the incoming SMS

 # TODO Before Getting Beta Users
+* Upload to GitHub
+* Add a `.travis.yml` configuration to lint and run the unit tests
 * Make up a release process and document it
 * Think about whether we think we'll survive app upgrades
+* Think about whether we think we'll survive device reboots

 # TODO Before Releasing on Android Market
 * Look up incoming phone numbers and read contact names rather than